AGENDA

 Agenda Item #14

-#14 Council may wish to approve a Memorandum of Understanding (MOU) between the City of Pocatello and The Ridge @ High Terrace, LLC outlining both parties’ obligations and responsibilities regarding nonconforming easement language in relation to water fees associated with certain real property and authorize the Mayor’s signature on all applicable documents, subject to Legal Department review.
-(ACTION ITEM)
+#14 Council may wish to approve the following lease agreements and adopt corresponding Resolutions for property at the Airport and authorize the Mayor’s signature on all applicable documents, subject to Legal Department review: (ACTION ITEM)

 Agenda Item #15